DawidS11/TeslaUI/README.md

 - indoor temperature for a driver and a passenger (set via clicks on the arrows next to the icons)
 - speakers' volume (set via clicks on the arrows next to the icon)

+Other icons do not have any behavior implemented.
-It has been created using QML and C++/Qt.
+The programme has been created using QML and C++/Qt.
 Icons downloaded from flaticon.com.

 Here is a screenshot of the working application: